okaufmann/okaufmann/README.md

 # Welcome to My GitHub Profile! 👋

-Hi, I'm Oliver, a Full Stack Developer at [novu](https://novu.ch) in Bern, 🇨🇭.
+Hi, I'm Oliver and work as a Technical Director at [Sanio](https://www.sanio.ch) in Bern, 🇨🇭.

 I'm currently working with and passionate about the following technologies (among many others):